Keith and Linda Hall – Co-founders

 At age 55, Keith walked down a neurologist’s hallway, touched each of his fingers to his thumbs in quick succession, held his arms outstretched at shoulder height as the doctor watched for tremor, and resisted the force of the doctor’s hand pressing on his leg as he tested Keith’s strength level.

 Following the initial diagnosis, as a husband-wife team knowing that their lives were forever changed, Keith and Linda Hall faced questions about future physical and emotional challenges.
-They joined the hundreds of thousands of other “PWPs” (people with Parkinson’s) who have learned to:
+They joined the hundreds of thousands of other “PWPs” (people with Parkinson’s) who have:

-- seek out physicians who will best listen and guide;
+learned to seek out physicians who will best listen and guide,

 Parkinson’s is a chronic, progressive opponent that throws down an intimidating gauntlet.
-Keith and Linda want you to be inspired to create goals that provide a rewarding quality of life.
+Keith and Linda want to inspire others to create goals that provide a rewarding quality of life.
 Click here to meet our wonderful team of instructors who help participants reach those goals!